Set Up Automated Flows

 For this example, type business central in the search box, then find and select When a record is created (V3).

-Your flow will look similar to the following figure:
+Your flow looks similar to the following figure:

 Shows the trigger called when a record is created (V3) in Power Automate.

-1. Fill in the parameters to specify what the flow pertains to.
-The parameters and whether they're required depends on the trigger.
+1. Fill in the parameters to specify what the flow relates to.
+The parameters and whether they're required depend on the trigger.

 Shows the filled-in trigger called when a record is created (V3) in Power Automate.